-The Fairfield University Collaborates for a Healthier Connecticut (FCHC) Scholars Program is a year-long fellowship program that provides $10,000 stipends, interprofessional education, and specialized internship training in integrated, team-based care to competitively-selected behavioral health graduate students.
+The Fairfield University Collaborates for a Healthier Connecticut (FCHC) Scholars Program is a year-long fellowship program that delivers enhanced education & training in integrated, team-based care to competitively selected students in six behavioral health master’s programs at Fairfield University: Master of Social Work (MSW), Marriage and Family Therapy (MFT), Clinical Mental Health Counseling (CMHC), Psychiatric Nurse Practitioner (PMHNP), School Psychology, and School Counseling.

 Participants in the program are in their final year of internship in one of the following behavioral health master’s programs at Fairfield: